Zion – Mount Carmel Highway

-The Zion – Mount Carmel Highway is a 25 mi long road in Washington and Kane counties in southern Utah, United States, that is listed on the National Register of Historic Places and is a National Historic Civil Engineering Landmark.
+The Zion – Mount Carmel Highway is a 25 mi long road in Washington and Kane counties in southern Utah that is listed on the National Register of Historic Places and is a National Historic Civil Engineering Landmark.

 Description

 The highway consists of the eastern half of Utah State Route 9.
 It begins northeast of Springdale and runs east into Zion National Park, where it passes through the 1.1 mi long Zion-Mount Carmel Tunnel.
 After exiting the park, the highway continues east to U.S. Route 89 at Mount Carmel Junction.
 The road became part of a loop tour of Zion, Bryce Canyon National Park, Cedar Breaks National Monument, and the North Rim of Grand Canyon National Park.

 Design and construction

 The route was surveyed in 1923 by B.J.
 Finch, district engineer of the US Bureau of Public Roads, Howard C. Means, a Utah state engineer, and John Winder, a local rancher.
 The National Park Service evaluated alternative routes, including one that used Parunuweap Canyon (following the East Fork Virgin River), but settled on the Pine Creek route, which required a tunnel through the Great Arch.
 Detailed design work on the road was carried out by the Bureau of Public Roads.
 Details including bridges, retaining walls, culverts, and other features were designed by the National Park Service Branch of Plans and Design under the supervision of Thomas Chalmers Vint.
 Work began in 1927 on a total of 25 mi of road, which was completed in 1930.

 The highway features a 5613 ft tunnel that follows the profile of the Pine Creek Canyon wall at a consistent distance of 21 ft from the outside face of the rock to the centerline of the tunnel.
-The west portal is framed by a masonry facade of cut sandstone, while the east portal is a naturalistically formed hole in the rock, entered directly from a bridge.
+The west portal is framed by a masonry façade of cut sandstone, while the east portal is a naturalistically formed hole in the rock, entered directly from a bridge.
 Construction proceeded using mining techniques rather than traditional tunneling techniques, starting from a stope and working outward to the portals.
 The tunnel uses galleries to provide light and ventilation through the canyon wall to the outside air.
 The galleries also provided a place to dispose of rock generated during construction, which was dumped through the galleries into the canyon.
 Parking spaces were originally provided at the galleries, but were discontinued due to safety concerns.
 Some galleries have been repaired and partially closed with concrete due to damage from rockslides.
 The interior of the tunnel is rock-faced, with concrete reinforcement at selected locations.